gbv/jskos-php/CONTRIBUTING.md

 ### Install composer

+[composer](https://getcomposer.org/) may be available as system package, for
+instance:

+    $ sudo apt-get install composer

-Install [composer](https://getcomposer.org/).
-For instance download it into the current directory:
+Alternatively download it into the current directory:

     $ php -r "readfile('https://getcomposer.org/installer');" | php

 This way composer needs to be called via `php composer.phar`.
 To execute it as `composer`, make it executable move it to a directory included in your `PATH`.

-Composer may also be available as system package, for instance Ubuntu >= 15.10:

-    $ sudo apt-get install composer

 ### Install dependencies

 Most development dependencies are listed in `composer.json`.
 Install them
 locally:

     $ composer install

 You may need to enable PHP extension curl:

-    $ sudo apt-get install php5-curl
+    $ sudo apt-get install php-curl

 ### Run unit tests